CallFire/cloudrun-springboot-example/README.md

 # Cloud Run Hello World with Cloud Code

 This "Hello World" is a [Cloud Run](https://cloud.google.com/run/docs) service that renders a webpage.
+The example here renders a little more than what you would use for a vanilla quickstart.
+Feel free to use the reference [quickstart here](https://cloud.google.com/run/docs/quickstarts/build-and-deploy#java).

 ----